 "One of the issues we've noticed is that even though it's been five or six years, still a lot of people don't know it exists," said Todd Russell.

 In an effort to amp up awareness, the board sent out surveys to the public about what they would like to see from the market.
 One piece of feedback they received was an idea to organize a winter farmers market.

 Russell said the issue with a winter market is that it's not all that lucrative.
 As it is, he said, markets tend to thrive the most in June; as the season progresses, it continues to get slower.
-A winter farmers market on a good day pulls in about 35 percent of the amount earned during a summer market, said Russell.

 Local farmer Tony Beattie asked about the risk and expense involved in organizing a winter market.

 "There's not much risk, there just isn't much product.
 People come to the market and there's nothing to buy," he said.

 As a rule, the board allows each vendor to provide one item that is not of their own production.

 Beattie asked if the rule could be changed.

 Russell said that would be something the entire board would need to examine, and board member Jim Friend was absent from the meeting.
 He brought up the question of the implications of changing the rule.